DataDog/apps/docs/en/getting-started.md

 ![s2](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/ApuRO9ng/ef85d969-0c75-4b78-a51b-5ceaaec16c6a.png?source=viewer&v=01285d41744c1d83a80c1c4f79a47027)

 3ꓸ Open any dashboard and browse the widget tray, you will see the new widget type there.
 Try dragging it on your board.

 ![s4](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/geu4rA0v/a2642123-dec1-4bd4-a230-7fdea09ab4c4.png?source=viewer&v=010ae411a8121978f232705050d64d75)

-You will soon notice it’s a blank widget !
-No worries !
+You will soon notice it’s a blank widget!
+No worries!
 We’ll show you how to change that

 ![s5](https://p-qkfgo2.t2.n0.cdn.getcloudapp.com/items/DOu2vBjj/d7f53a25-1f4c-4c45-8820-d6c78ad75e50.png?source=viewer&v=89769497f7a1f3a83f15c21c56a234f8)